Biography of Maggie Smith

 Interesting Facts

-- In her youth, Maggie Smith decided to get back at Laurence Olivier for his constant criticisms during rehearsals for the play "Othello."
-The famous actor suffered from eye irritation because the mascara used on his lashes stung and made his eyes water, ruining his makeup.
-Maggie suggested and helped Olivier apply false eyelashes and calmly rhymed, "How now, brown cow?" to which he just as calmly replied, "That's better."
+- Early in her career, Smith decided to get back at Laurence Olivier for his constant criticisms during rehearsals for "Othello."
+Olivier suffered from eye irritation because the mascara on his lashes stung and made his eyes water, ruining his makeup.
+Smith suggested false eyelashes and helped Olivier apply them, calmly reciting "How now, brown cow?" to which he replied just as calmly, "That's better."

-- Maggie didn't enjoy social events.
-She preferred solitude: a quiet life in Chelsea, relaxing in Venice, or spending time with her friend Judi Dench.
-She met her at the Old Vic Theatre and maintained a close friendship ever since.
-They even acted together in several films, for example, "A Room with a View" and "Tea with Mussolini."
+- Smith didn't enjoy social events.
+She preferred a quieter life: time in Chelsea, relaxing in Venice, or spending time with her friend Judi Dench.
+They met at the Old Vic Theatre and maintained a close friendship ever since.
+They appeared together in several films, including "A Room with a View" and "Tea with Mussolini."

 - Smith holds the so-called Triple Crown of Acting.
 To achieve this, one must win the top awards for roles in film, theater, and television.
 Her awards collection includes several Oscars, Tonys, and Emmys.